 Since July, the University of Illinois has conducted more than 300,000 COVID-19 tests on students, faculty, and staff to provide a safe environment for a mix of online and in-person classes on campus.

 The rapid, saliva-based tests, which are being administered at 17 sites across campus, were developed at the university.
-In August, the test was placed under the umbrella of an approved FDA Emergency Use Authorization.
+In August, the university validated its laboratory-developed test under Clinical Laboratory Improvement Amendments (CLIA) by successfully comparing its performance to an FDA Emergency Use Authorized test.
+CLIA was established by the federal government to regulate laboratory tests involving human subjects.
 Since mid-August, when students began returning to campus, the university has conducted more than 270,000 tests.
 Testing began in July with faculty and staff.

 According to the Testing Data Dashboard, the university has been conducting more than 17,000 tests on the busiest days, which accounts for about 2 percent of all COVID-19 testing in the entire nation, according to news reports.
 Undergraduate students are required to be tested twice per week, while faculty, staff, and others have different requirements depending on their level of exposure to other people on campus.